Hilton Head restaurant, local agency helping feed people during pandemic

 One Lowcountry businessman is doing his part to help.

-Dave Peck is the owner of the Lowcountry Backyard restaurant on Hilton Head Island.
-But on this day he not in the kitchen, but in the community, handing out bags of food to a family in need.
+He’s the owner of the Lowcountry Backyard restaurant on Hilton Head Island.
+But on this day he was not in the kitchen, but in the community handing out bags of food to a family in need.

-This mother has five children and limited income as a result of the pandemic.
+One local mother has five children and a limited income as a result of the pandemic.
 Peck put a post out on Facebook offering to help families just like this, saying it is up to everyone to step up and help out.

 Peck and his restaurant have also fed more than two dozen schoolchildren lunches to try and keep them healthy.